ZeeCoder/container-query/docs/without-react.md

 # Without React

-Even though the library was made with webpack and React in mind, there's no reason why other bundlers or ui libraries wouldn't work.
+Even though the library was made with webpack and React in mind, there's no reason why other bundlers or UI libraries wouldn't work.

 ## Installation